 Drawing on Master Shifu's response to Tia Lung's escape, we see him use both.
 Shifu begins with preventive coping, sending the duck to "double the guard, double everything" to keep Tia Lung in prison.
 Unsuccessful as this was, he then turns to Master Ugway's wisdom and pinpoints what he needs to succeed - a Dragon Warrior (and he figures out a way to train the panda that fit who the panda was - certainly an example of using feedback on the initial efforts to shape a more successful approach).

-Sohl and Moyer measured students' proactive and preventive coping, as well as optimismwhen the students were anticipating an upcoming exam.
+Their Study Sohl and Moyer measured students' proactive and preventive coping, as well as optimismwhen the students were anticipating an upcoming exam.
 This was a future stress, much like the potential escape of Tia Lung (and for some, every bit as scary ☺).
 They also measured the participants' well-being in terms of affect, life satisfaction and physical symptoms.
 They hypothesized that proactive coping would predict well-being above and beyond the effects of being optimistic.

-Using a sophisticated Structural Equation Modelling approach, they conducted a meditational analysis to see if proactive competency accounted for the relation between the two forms of proactive coping and well-being.
+The main findings Using a sophisticated Structural Equation Modelling approach, they conducted a meditational analysis to see if proactive competency accounted for the relation between the two forms of proactive coping and well-being.
 These competencies included: Use of resources, future appraisal, realistic goal setting and use of feedback.
 The realistic goal setting competency was one variable that really interested me in this study, and it turns out to be an important competency in coping with future stressors.